-- fundamental view of behaviour less susceptible to - speed of hardware, number of other processes running, etc - choice of data sets - unrepresentative examples, spurious responses at least in average case - gives a better understanding of the problems - why is it slow? - could it be improved?
+- fundamental view of behaviour less susceptible to - speed of hardware, number of other processes running, etc - choice of data sets - unrepresentative examples, spurious responses - gives a better understanding of the problems - why is it slow? - could it be improved?

 We will concentrate on analytical analyses.